 How Often Do Drug Related Or Prescription Medication Related DUIs Happen?

 Probably one in five cases of DUI would involve prescription medication.
 The difficulty is that the state is generally not as prepared to deal with those at the scene because they do not have any reliable drug test they could take at the scene like the preliminary breath test, or like the handheld test they have for alcohol.
 The field sobriety tests are specifically designed to determine the level of a person’s blood alcohol whereas they would not be appropriate for determining intoxication by other substances.
 Substance related impairment would generally be much harder for the state to prove.

 For more information on Prescription Medication DUI, a free initial consultation is your next best step.
-Get the information and legal answers you’re seeking by calling (301) 892-6007 today.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.